mullwar/telebot/README.md

     timeout: 0, // Optional.
 Update polling timeout (0 - short polling).
     limit: 100, // Optional.
 Limits the number of updates to be retrieved.
     retryTimeout: 5000, // Optional.
 Reconnecting timeout (in ms).
-    allowedUpdates: [] // Optional.
+    allowedUpdates: [], // Optional.
 List the types of updates you want your bot to receive.
-Specify an empty list to receive all updates regardless of type.
+Specify an empty list to receive all updates.
+    proxy: 'http://username:password@yourproxy.com:8080' // Optional.
+An HTTP proxy to be used (supports Basic Auth).
   },
   webhook: { // Optional.
 Use webhook instead of polling.
     key: '__YOUR_KEY__.pem', // Optional.
 Private key for server.